github-pfeifer-syscon-de/docs/Games.md

 ### Natlan

-The nation of pyro (based on afrika in some ways, inhabited by dragons)
+The nation of pyro (based on afrika/south america in some ways, inhabited by dragons)